<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1105914794266512&amp;ev=PageView&amp;noscript=1">

 Sweeteners Date syrup

-Fruit juices & purees
+Fruit juices and purees

 Raw honey